Ambrette

 Dosing & administration

-The appropriate dose of ambrette depends on several factors such as the user's age, health, and several other conditions.
-At this time there is not enough scientific information to determine an appropriate range of doses for ambrette.
+There isn't enough reliable information to know what an appropriate dose of ambrette might be.
+Traditionally, ambrette powdered seeds have been mixed with lukewarm milk.
+It's also been used as a tea or tincture.
 Keep in mind that natural products are not always necessarily safe and dosages can be important.
-Be sure to follow relevant directions on product labels and consult your pharmacist or physician or other healthcare professional before using.
+Be sure to follow relevant directions on product labels and consult a healthcare professional before using.

 Interactions with pharmaceuticals